 As already mentioned, you could exclude people by using ND filters for long exposures.
 If you do not make the shutter time too long, you could leave some ghostly streaks where they passed to create a unique atmosphere and dynamic in the picture.

 The photo above of the Millennium Bridge in London with streaks of people could be seen as a cityscape.
-Here one sees the interaction of moving people and the bridge and the Cathedral in the background.
+Here, one considers the interaction of moving people, the bridge, and the Cathedral in the background.

 7. Post-processing and architectural photography

-Getting the picture right in the camera as much as possible is the first assignment for photographers.
+The first assignment for photographers is to get the picture right in the camera as much as possible.
 Besides the basic tweaking of your RAW image (contrast, sharpening, white balance), post-processing opens a window of opportunity for a second creative process.
 Turning it into black and white and playing with dodging and burning can make you a fine art artist.

-One of the simplest things to do is to convert your pictures into black and white.
-This adds to the simplification of the image.
+One of the simplest things to do is convert your pictures into black and white.
+This simplifies the image.

 I might elaborate more on the post-processing process in a future blog.